 ACTIVITY METRIC CODE RESPONSE Number of Active Projects IF-EN-000.A We had approximately 200,000 active projects as at December 31, 2024.
-Number of Commissioned Projects IF-EN-000.B WSP is a professional services firm, offering planning, design, engineering, advivatious industries.
-While WSP is involved in numerous construction projects, we any "commissioned projects" as defined by SASB.
+Number of Commissioned Projects IF-EN-000.B WSP is a professional services firm, offering planning, design, engineering, advisory and project management services to public and private clients across various industries.
+While WSP is involved in numerous construction projects, we do not provide construction services per se, and therefore cannot report on any "commissioned projects" as defined by SASB.
 Total Backlog IF-EN-000.C Our backlog was \$15.6B as at December 31, 2024.